-Yellow band - Participant completes four lengths of the swimming area using any recognized swimming stroke, comfortably submerges and resurfaces, but cannot complete two minute treading water in deep water without assistance.
+Yellow band - Participant completes one length of the swimming area using any recognized swimming stroke, comfortably submerges and resurfaces, but cannot complete two-minutes of treading water in deep water without assistance.
 Allowed to participate in shallow and intermediate depth swimming and boating with an adult, LLT, or Green Band swimmer.

-Green band - Participant completes four lengths of the swimming area using any recognized swimming stroke, comfortably submerges and resurfaces, and can tread water for two or more minutes in deep water without assistance.
+Green band - Participant completes one length of the swimming area using any recognized swimming stroke, comfortably submerges and resurfaces, and can tread water for two or more minutes in deep water without assistance.
 Allowed to participate in shallow, intermediate and deep water swimming and can boat with an adult, LLT, Yellow Band or fellow Green Band Swimmer.